-Frankenstein left the team to heal emotionally after the events of “Forever Evil: Blight”, teaming up with Batman in the pages of Batman and Robin.
-It’s unclear if he’ll be returning to the JLD any time soon.
+Frankenstein left the team to heal emotionally after the events of “Forever Evil: Blight”, and will be returning to the JLD in issue #35.

 Frankenstein is currently one of the main characters of the weekly event comic Futures End, and had a book, Frankenstein, Agent of S.H.A.D.E., that was cancelled after issue #16.
-Jeff Lemire wrote the first nine issues, with the rest of the series being written by Matt Kindt, and while there’s a bit of a drop in quality once this change happens, it’s still a good comic the whole way through.
-He was also a surprise guest star in the recent Batman and Red Robin #19, and has been in the “Rotworld finale” in both Animal Man #17 and Swamp Thing #17, as well as appearing in The Phantom Stranger along with other members of the JLD.
+Jeff Lemire wrote the first nine issues, with the rest of the series being written by Matt Kindt, and while there’s a bit of a drop in quality once this change happens, He’s also made guest appearances in a few other series, including Animal Manand Batman and Robin.

 Shade the Changing Man: